 - Your Membership Savings Account will be subject to a Below Minimum Balance Fee if your daily balance falls below $25.

 - Your Membership Savings Account will be subject to a No Activity Fee if your daily balance falls below $500 and there is no activity (except crediting of dividends) for twelve (12) consecutive months.

 - You must maintain a minimum daily balance as disclosed on the Dividend Rate Sheet to obtain the disclosed Annual Percentage Yield (APY) and to avoid closure.

 - This account may be designated as an overdraft protection source for your checking account.
 Overdraft transfers exceeding three (3) per month will be subject to an Automatic Overdraft Transfer Fee.

 - Withdrawals in excess of six (6) per month are subject to an Excessive Withdrawal Fee.

-- A Fair Share Fee will be assessed if I have less than $250 combined savings and loan balance based on the last business day of the month.
-It will be waived if I have an active checking account, or if I am under 18 years old, or if I am a new member within a 1 year period.
+- A Fair Share Fee will be assessed if you have less than $250 combined savings and loan balance as of the last business day of the month.
+It will be waived if you have an active checking account, or if you are under 18 years of age, or if you are a new member (defined as a membership less than a year old).

-- The Minimum Deposit required to open the Personal Savings Account is disclosed on the current Dividend Rate sheet.
+- The minimum deposit required to open a Personal Savings (U-NAME-IT) Account is disclosed on the current Dividend Rate Sheet.

-- I am allowed one (1) withdrawal per calendar quarter.
+- You are permitted one (1) withdrawal per calendar quarter.
 Withdrawals in excess of one (1) per calendar quarter are subject to the Personal Savings Account Excessive Withdrawal Fee.